nathanlesage/conferia/docs/organizers-guide.md

 pre-set it with the necessary columns.
 Then, you can already fill in information such as keynotes, lunch breaks, or the conference dinner date.

+Refer to the [CSV format reference](csv-format.md) to see exactly which columns are required.

 Be prepared that filling in this information will take some time.
 (It may also be wise to build an automated program export based on this Excel spreadsheet if you plan to distribute a PDF/printed program, too.)